Clause 3.7 – FIDIC Yellow Book 1999 vs 2017 Explained

 • Must include: reasons, supporting data, and formal notice format.

-📍 Real-world construction projects can be conflict-heavy.
-Delays, scope creep, and unclear responsibilities can all lead to disagreements.
-The 1999 model left too much to Engineer discretion without enough structure or safeguards.
+Delays, scope creep, and blurred responsibilities create frequent disagreements.
+The 1999 model left too much to Engineer discretion, lacking structure and safeguards.

-• Clear consequences if the Engineer doesn’t act.
+• ⚠️ Consequences if the Engineer doesn’t act in time

 For example: